 Obesity causes many illnesses and can make frail older bodies much weaker.

 Diabetes and heart disease rates skyrocket for those who are overweight or obese.
 Joint and bone diseases are easier to manage at healthy weight levels.

-If you have a Body Mass Index (BMI) reading of 30 or more, Medicare will cover face-to-face counseling sessions aimed at helping you bring your weight down to a healthier level.
+If you have a Body Mass Index (BMI) reading of 30 or more, Medicare will cover face-to-face counseling sessions in a primary care setting (like a doctor’s office) to help you bring your weight down to a healthier level.